peterhinch/micropython-async/gps/README.md

 [Ultimate GPS Breakout] board.

 Most GPS devices will work with the read-only driver as they emit NMEA sentences on startup.
-An optional read-write driver is provided for MTK3329/MTK3339 chips as used on the above board.
+The read-only driver is designed for use on resource constrained hosts.
+An optional read-write subclass is provided for MTK3329/MTK3339 chips as used on the above board.
 This enables the device configuration to be altered.

-A further driver, for the Pyboard and other boards based on STM processors, provides for using the GPS device for precision timing.
+Further subclasses, for the Pyboard and other boards based on STM processors, provide for using the GPS device for precision timing.
 The chip's RTC may be precisely set and calibrated using the PPS signal from the GPS chip.

 ###### [Main README](../README.md)